ahmettoguz/core-docker-config/README.md

 - **Database Cleanup:** Ability to clean database data, ensuring the environment is reset and ready for the next test run.
 - **Comprehensive API Testing:** Tests all API endpoints for correctness.
 - **Environment Variables**: Support for environment variables to manage configurations.
-+ **Docker Containerization:** The application is containerized for consistent deployment and scaling.
++ **Docker Containerization:** The application is containerized using Docker to ensure consistent deployment, scalability, and isolation across different environments.

 ### Core Database Initializer Alpine MySQL Client

 + **Database Initialization:** Automatically sets up the MySQL database schema and loads seed data during container startup.
 + **Lightweight Alpine Base:** Built using an Alpine Linux base for minimal image size and faster startup.
 + **Felxibility:** Easily modify the default schema and data by updating SQL scripts in the project.
++ **Docker Containerization:** The application is containerized using Docker to ensure consistent deployment, scalability, and isolation across different environments.

+### Core PostgreSQL

++ **Bind Mount:** Leverages Docker bind-mounts to store data on the host machine, ensuring data persistence, reliability, and consistency across container restarts or updates.
-+ **Docker Containerization:** The application is containerized for consistent deployment and scaling.
++ **Docker Containerization:** The application is containerized using Docker to ensure consistent deployment, scalability, and isolation across different environments.

 ### Core MySQL

++ **Bind Mount:** Leverages Docker bind-mounts to store data on the host machine, ensuring data persistence, reliability, and consistency across container restarts or updates.
-+ **Docker Containerization:** The application is containerized for consistent deployment and scaling.
++ **Docker Containerization:** The application is containerized using Docker to ensure consistent deployment, scalability, and isolation across different environments.
-+ **Persistent Data:** Uses a volume to store MySQL data for reliability and consistency across restarts.

 ### Core PhpMyAdmin

 + **Dark Theme Interface:** A phpMyAdmin dashboard for managing MySQL databases with a dark theme.
-+ **Docker Containerization:** The application is containerized for consistent deployment and scaling.
++ **Docker Containerization:** The application is containerized using Docker to ensure consistent deployment, scalability, and isolation across different environments.

 <br/>